-- Secondary variables will be included to test exploratory hypotheses analyses listed below.
-Each item of the selected scales will be framed as follows: "How much do you agree with the following statements?", and participants will be asked to answer using a 40 100 VAS going from 40 = Totally disagree to 100 = Totally agree.
-All the items are available in appendix D at the end of the document, and the assessment within the experimental protocol is described in figure 1. - Cognitive style.
-To capture participants' cognitive style, we will use the Rational-Experiential Inventory short (REI-10), a combination of 5 items taken from the Need for Cognition (Cacioppo & Petty, 1982) and 5 items from the Faith in Intuition -(Epstein et al., 1996).
+- Cognitive style.
+To capture participants' cognitive style, we will use the Rational Experiential Inventory short (REI 10), a combination of 5 items taken from the Need for Cognition (Cacioppo & Petty, 1982) and 5 items from the Faith in Intuition (Epstein et al., 1996).
 This scale was designed to assess preferences for information processing, and to distinguish between an analytical versus affective approaches. - Cultural worldview.
-To assess the political view of the participants, we will use the short version of the Cultural Cognition Worldview Scale (CCWS) (Kahan, 2012), that will allow us to measure the predispositions onto two sub-scales: 6 items to identify the position on the individualism/communitarianism axis, and 6 items for hierarchy/egalitarianism. - Social media use.
-To estimate how intense is participants' use of social media, we will adapt The Multidimensional Facebook Intensity Scale -(Orosz et al., 2016).
-The scale captures four main facets of Facebook use: boredom, self-expression, over-use, and persistence.
+To assess the political view of the participants, we will use the short version of the Cultural Cognition Worldview Scale (CCWS) (Kahan, 2012), that will allow us to measure the predispositions onto two sub scales: 6 items to identify the position on the individualism/communitarianism axis, and 6 items for hierarchy/egalitarianism. - Social media use.
+To estimate how intense is participants' use of social media, we will adapt The Multidimensional Facebook Intensity Scale (Orosz et al., 2016).
+The scale captures four main facets of Facebook use: boredom, self expression, over use, and persistence.
 We first will ask participants' which is their most used social media, and then use their answer to articulate the questions. - Strength of attitude.
 For each topic, participants will be requested to express their attitude.
 We will ask them to answer to two items per theme: one framed in a positive valence, e.g. "I think we should spread more information about Evolutionism", and one framed with the opposite valence, e.g. "I think that schools are spending too much time teaching Evolutionism", computed with a reverse score.
-All the items were formulated taking inspiration from the common formulas used to measure explicit attitudes in health and social psychology -(Eldredge et al., 2016).
+All the items were formulated taking inspiration from the common formulas used to measure explicit attitudes in health and social psychology (Eldredge et al., 2016).
 The strength of the attitude will be calculated as the distance of the result from 50, the centre of the scale. - Self-involvement.
-To record participant's emotional self-involvement, they will answer to a single item: "How much do you feel emotionally involved bytwo items regarding their perceived involvement and their willingness to discuss the topic?".
-In this case, the VAS will be set from 1 = Not involved at all, to 100 = Extremely involved.
-The formulation of this question will be the same as the one used in the pre-test (see Appendix A).
-To distinguish The self-involvement score will be computed as the average between the two tests, items. - Intellectual humility.
-We will call "Emotional intensity" the measure from the pre-screen that was used to categorise topics, and, therefore, the experimental groups.participants' intellectual humility using the General Intellectual Humility Scale (Leary et al., 2017).
+To record participant's self-involvement, they will answer to two items regarding their perceived involvement and their willingness to discuss the topic.
+The

+- formulation of this question will be the same as the one used in the pre test (see Appendix A).
+The self-involvement score will be computed as the average between the two items. - Intellectual humility.
+We will measure participants' intellectual humility using the General Intellectual Humility Scale (Leary et al., 2017).